 - The Chair of Governors

-- The Head Teacher

 - The Responsible Officer

-- The Academy Director of Finance and Administration
+- Health & Safety Governor

-- Other school Governors as may be appointed by the Governing Body including a designated Property issues Governor
+- Other school governors as may be appointed by the Governing Body including a designated Property Issues Governor

 Members of the senior leadership team may attend meetings as required, in the capacity of Observers.
 A quorum for any meeting of this Committee will be four governors.
 Minutes will be taken and will generally be available for public inspection (with the exception of any confidential items which will be minuted separately).
 Minutes will be circulated to the full Governing Body.